markolbert/FileLocator/readme.md

 This library simplifies the *reading* of CSV, JSON and Excel files and the *writing* of JSON files and Excel files which contain tabular data.

+It also includes methods for searching directories for files, and ensuring, if necessary, that they can be written.

 ## Table of Contents

+- Locating Files
 - Importing data
   - Cleaning fields
   - Replacing fields